Quasiperiodicity in time evolution of the Bloch vector under the thermal Jaynes-Cummings model: Discussions

 We can obtain the JCM by applying the rotating-wave approximation to a single two-level atom that interacts with a single mode of an optical cavity.
 In this paper, we investigate the quasiperiodicity, which the atom and the cavity field show during the time evolution according to the Jaynes-Cummings interaction, where the atom and the cavity field are initially put into a certain pure state and a mixed state in thermal equilibrium, respectively.

 However, for actual experiments of the cavity quantum electrodynamics (QED) in the laboratory, we may not observe quasiperiodicity because of lack of the rotating-wave approximation.
-For example, it is possible that we cannot reproduce robust experimental results of fractal properties and scale invariance, which we discuss in this paper.
+For example, it is possible that we cannot reproduce robust experimental results of scale invariance, which we discuss in this paper.

 In Ref.~\cite{Milonni1983}, Milonni {\it et al.} describe the interaction between a collection of two-level atoms and the single-mode classical electric field as the optical Bloch equations using the semiclassical approximation.
 They are given as follows: